rstoltzm-profile/video-rental-api/docs/10-films-inv-api.md

 LIMIT 1;
 ```

-## Refactored a bit, since I didn't want to return the rental info here
+## Refactored a bit, since I didn't want to return the rental info here, and want TRUE AS available
 ```
 	WITH latest_rentals AS (
 		SELECT DISTINCT ON (inv.inventory_id)